Live the Dream – Dubai Start-Up Advice Series by Alpha Pro Partners

 If you decide to work for a company or wish to be an “employee” of your business, then you can apply for an employment visa.
-Keep in mind that there are a number of additional steps required during this application.
-One example is the requirement of getting various documents legalised and attested in your home country and presenting it during the application process.
+Keep in mind that there are many additional steps required during this application.
+One example is the requirement of getting various documents legalized and attested in your home country and presenting them during the application process.
 Examples of documents can include certain education certificates.
 When applying for an employment visa, you are in essence being sponsored by the company applying for your visa, therefore they may be required to ensure that you follow certain rules and restrictions.
-Any breach in these rules may result in your visa being cancelled by them and therefore ensure that if you decide to get a visa through employment, that there is no restriction from your employers if you decided to run a side business.
+Any breach of these rules may result in your visa being canceled by them and therefore ensure that if you decide to get a visa through employment, there is no restriction from your employers if you decided to run a side business.

 Long term Visas

 Ten-year visa types, as with the above, may be subject to you obtaining a sponsor.
 A sponsor is someone who will support your application so that you can apply to live and work here.
-Are you publicly investing more than AED 10,000,000, or are you specialised as a doctor, scientist, inventor or creative talent?
-You may also be able to apply and receive a visa without need for sponsorship.
-Fees for the 10 year visa will cost only AED 1,150.
+Are you publicly investing more than AED 10,000,000, or are you specialized as a doctor, scientist, inventor, or creative talent?
+You may also be able to apply for and receive a visa without the need for sponsorship.
+Fees for the 10-year visa will cost only AED 1,150.

 Permanent Residency or ‘Gold Card’ Visas

 As with the above, these types of visas will enable you to stay in the UAE permanently.
 It is often referred to as a ‘gold card’ in some cases.
-These are ideal if your business is set to be permanently based on the UAE and/or you want to settle with your family permanently.
+These are ideal if your business is set to be permanently based in the UAE and/or you want to settle with your family permanently.
 When this was announced, the UAE identified 6,800 expats from over 70 countries with a combined investment of AED 100 billion.
-Eligible persons include investors, entrepreneurs, specialised talents, researchers and outstanding students.
+Eligible persons include investors, entrepreneurs, specialized talents, researchers, and outstanding students.

 Dependent Visas for Spouses and Children